stevenjmesser/new.visitmy.website/_pages/work.md

 Here’s a list of notable projects I’ve worked on over the last five years.
 You can <a href="https://standardresume.co/stevenjmesser" target="_blank" onclick="window.fathom.trackGoal('YEQH7NTS', 0);">view my CV</a> for a full history, and read recommendations others have written about me [on LinkedIn](https://www.linkedin.com/in/stevenjmesser/){:target="_blank"}.

+You can find out how to hire me at the bottom of the page.

 ## GOV.UK Design System at Government Digital Service
 **December 2022 to February 2024**

 Provided maternity cover as Senior Product Manager for the [GOV.‌UK Design System](https://gov.uk/design-system), the design system that brings a consistent look and feel to digital services in the GOV.UK ecosystem.

 A large part of my role was to design a ‘more intentional’ strategy that would grow the design system’s impact.
 Taking influence from open-source software, community-led growth, lean product management and strategic design, I created a strategic model that could be validated and iterated through a discovery.
-I also established the [team's playbook](https://team-playbook.design-system.service.gov.uk), the ways of working to deliver the strategy.
+I also established the [team’s playbook](https://team-playbook.design-system.service.gov.uk), the ways of working to deliver the strategy.

-Another significant part of my role was to work with a coach and the delivery manager to create a coaching programme that would decrease risk-aversion and decrease imposter syndrome on the team over a 6-month period.
+Another significant part of my role was to work with a coach and the delivery manager to create a coaching programme that would decrease risk-aversion and decrease imposter syndrome on the team over a 6-month period, with the goal of [increasing productivity]({% post_url 2024-03-26-the-govuk-design-system-is-iterating-more-quickly %}).
 I also helped devise, plan and organise a 2-day conference for 1,200 digital and UX professionals called [Design System Day 2023](https://design-system.service.gov.uk/community/design-system-day-2023/).

 _Skills: Strategy, leadership, coaching, organisation design, design management, product management._